Seneca-BSA/bsa/docs/ses250/lab4.md

 > **Lab Preparation Question:**
 >
 > 1. Read and summarize the lab as necessary.
-> 1. Copy the three (3x) observation tables of this lab into your notebook.
+> 1. Copy observation table 1 into your notebook.
-> 1. Sketch the breadboard diagram below onto your notebook then draw how the components (voltage source, resistor, voltmeter, and ammeter) will be connected on the breadboard according to the circuit in Figure 4.5 for measuring:
+> 1. Sketch the breadboard diagram below onto your notebook then draw how the components (voltage source, resistor, voltmeter, and ammeter) will be connected on the breadboard according to the circuit in Figure 4.4 for measuring:
     >
     >   - \(I_1\)
     >   - \(I_2\)
     >   - \(I_L\)
+    >   - \(V_a\)
-    >   - \(V_a\) and \(V_b\)
+    >   - \(V_b\)
     >
     >
     >   Clearly show which tie point the wire, resistor, DMM, and power supply be attached to.
 Use [TinkerCAD Circuit](https://www.tinkercad.com/) to help with your understanding of breadboard and component wiring.
 You may also simulate all the steps as preparation for the lab.
 Refer the [Lab 2](lab2.md) Figure 2.13 for a breadboard diagram example.